ibm-cloud-docs/vmwaresolutions/vcenter/vc_hybrid_overview.md

 vSAN storage offers customized configurations, with various options for disk type and quantity:
 * Disk quantity: 2, 4, 6, 8, or 10
-* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED
+* Storage disk: 960 GB SSD SED, 1.9 TB SSD SED, or 3.8 TB SSD SED.
 In addition, two cache disks of 960 GB are included per host.
 * High Performance with Intel® Optane: this option provides two extra capacity disk bays.
 This option depends on the CPU model.

 ### IBM-provided licenses and fees